How to Apply for Income Assistance

 How to apply

-Tell the caseworker you speak to that you want to apply for Income Assistance.
-They will ask you questions about your situation.
-Have these things with you when you make the call:
+Tell the person you speak to that you want to apply for Income Assistance.
+They will ask you questions to gain an understanding of your situation.
+Have these things with you when you make the call or visit the office:

 • your Social Insurance Number (SIN)